 Diagram 1.
 Comparison of the conventional method and new method (FALVS®)

-The FALVS® is a metal-organic supply unit that can be installed close to the CVD film forming equipment.
-Primarily, it is configured to efficiently vaporize liquid metal-organics and also control the flow rate of the vaporized metal-organics with high precision.
+The FALVS® is a metal-organic gas supply unit that can be installed close to the CVD film forming equipment.
+Primarily, it is configured to efficiently vaporize liquid metal-organics and also control the flow of the vaporized metal-organics gas with high precision.
 Diagram 3 is a photo of the exterior of the FALVS®.
 Liquid metal-organics are supplied from "Source IN" and the vaporized metal-organics are supplied to the process chamber from "Gas OUT."

-In order to apply high temperature heat to the entire product, a cartridge heater is utilized internally on the aluminum plate and a jacket made of heat insulating material covers the product to achieve high heat uniformity.
+In order to apply high temperature heat to the whole product, a cartridge heater is utilized internally on the aluminum plate and a jacket made of heat insulating material covers the product to achieve high heat uniformity.
 Due to the maximum operation temperature of the control circuit board being low, the circuit board is designed to be installed in a case separate from the main FALVS® body.
 The P0 pressure sensor which supports high temperatures and monitors pressure inside the vaporizer is shown in the cross section structure image of diagram 2 (right), and is dedicated to detecting the pressure of high temperature gas inside the vaporizer.

 By continuously reading the pressure levels inside the vaporizer with the pressure sensor, it is possible to check the remaining amount of liquid inside the vaporizer and liquid metal-organics can be supplied routinely to the vaporizer.
 Also, due to it being equipped with a preheater it is possible to support liquid metal-organics with a large heat capacity and latent heat of evaporation.
 Furthermore, due to an insulating layer being installed between the vaporizer and preheater, heat is prevented from being transferred away from the vaporizer to the preheater when the temperature setting of the preheater is lower than the vaporizer.
 This configuration prevents the temperature of the vaporizer from falling and improves the efficiency of the vaporization.

 Diagram 3.
-FALVS® exterior
+FALVS® external view

 Since the FALVS® has no fluctuations in the control of the gas flow rate caused by external interference such as temperature and gas supply pressure variations, it is possible to precisely control the pressure and composition ratio of the gas which are important parameters for the compound semiconductor manufacturing process.
 Due to this, the range of metal-organic materials that can be used with high dielectric constants, ferroelectric/barrier metals, transparent conductive films and compound semiconductor materials is rapidly increasing.
 It can be said that a great number of possiblities are opened for new process developments.